18yuv/backend/Nodejs.md

 npm init
 ```

-change type in js to "type": "module
+change type in js to "type": "module"
 to run commands like import instead of reqiure